 In June 2014, the FASB issued guidance requiring when there is a performance target that affects vesting of equity awards granted and could be achieved after the requisite service period to be treated as a performance condition.
 A reporting entity should apply existing guidance on stock-based compensation, as it relates to such awards.
 This guidance is effective for annual periods and interim periods within those annual periods beginning after December 15, 2015 with early adoption permitted using either of two methods: (i) prospective to all awards granted or modified after the effective date; or (ii) retrospective to all awards with performance targets that are outstanding as of the beginning of the earliest annual period presented in the financial statements and to all new or modified awards thereafter, with the cumulative effect of applying this guidance as an adjustment to the opening retained earnings balance as of the beginning of the earliest annual period presented in the financial statements.
-The Company has not issued any performance-based or awards with market conditions from its inception through December 31, 2014.
+The Company issued performance-based awards during the year ended December 31, 2015.
 The Company's adoption of this guidance is not expected to have a material impact on the consolidated financial statements.